MissStrong/ICS4U/README.md

 # ICS4U

-My course content from Semester 1 in the 2022-2023 school year for ICS4UI.
-The IDE is Replit and the programming languages are Java 11.0, C++14, and Processing 3.5.
+My course content for ICS3U.
+The programming language is Java 1.8 and the IDE is CodeHS.